Volume I: The Books of the Sun and Moon

 I did not think it prudent to argue, so I took the bus home.

 Not a week later the murder had been declared solved.
 The powers that be had blamed it on the dark machinations of Robert McQueen.
-Nevermind the massive temple on the roof of the Burnham building.
-Nevermind the strange circumstances in which he had died.
-I imagined Chief Sharp shared my skepticisms, but I avoided seeking him out.
+Never mind the massive temple on the roof of the Burnham building.
+Never mind the strange circumstances in which he had died.
+I imagined Chief Sharp shared my skepticism, but I avoided seeking him out.

 Hercules Mulligan,